-About the PGA REACH Philadelphia
+About PGA REACH Philadelphia

 PGA REACH Philadelphia is a 501(c)(3) nonprofit organization founded in 2018 as the charitable arm of the Philadelphia PGA Section, one of the 41 Sections within the PGA of America.
 PGA REACH Philadelphia is committed to serving our communities and growing the game of golf through our three pillars: Youth, Military, and Diversity.

-Communications Director, Philadelphia PGA Section
+About the Philadelphia PGA Section